joseph-a-levine/authoring/_older/november_2024.md

 ### Thesis
 Nabokov's *Pnin* is a top book of my year.
 Wittier than Amis, more evocative than Hardy, and sharper than Salinger.

 *Pnin* is everything *Lolita* is not.
-Professor Pnin is everythign Humbert is not.
+Professor Pnin is everything Humbert is not.
 He is loving and clever and pathetic; he enjoys hosting dinner parties and will happily buy a football and a too-facile book for his ex-wife's son, and be so charming about them both that the son sees him as a father.
 It's a story of the Russian emigres — they are hounded, impoverished, disdained, and forgotten, but they don't mind deeply.
 They persevere.
 Critics make a big deal out of a one-page digression on Pnin's first love, Mira Belochkin, who died at Buchenwald.
 Nabokov's wife being Jewish as well, people read more into this than they must.

-Matt Levine, mentioned below, got here first:
+Matt Levine got here first:

 > **COWEN:** What makes [Nabokov](https://www.britannica.com/biography/Vladimir-Nabokov)’s [_Pnin_](https://www.amazon.com/Pnin-Vladimir-Nabokov/dp/0679723412) an interesting novel?
 >